YashJain14/gitai/contribution.md

 Before starting work on a major feature or change, please open an issue to discuss it with the maintainers.

+## Contribution Areas
+1. Fine-tuned LLMs

+- Implement PyTorch and TensorFlow versions of the fine-tuning process
+- Enhance the existing MLX implementation
+- Add support for more model families

+2. CLI Native AI Agent

+- Improve the agent's reasoning capabilities
+- Enhance error handling and user feedback
+- Guardrails for AI Agents

+3. Commonly Used Commands Retrieval System

+- Expand the database of Git commands
+- Improve the retrieval algorithm
+- Implement multi-language support

+4. RAG QA Bot

+- Expand the Git knowledge base
+- Improve answer quality and relevance
+- Optimize performance and response times

 ## Submitting Pull Requests